Har Mar Superstar: Career

-Har Mar and Father John Misty (aka Josh Tillman) joined forces for a tour in May 2012.
+Har Mar and Father John Misty (a.k.a.
+Josh Tillman) joined forces for a tour in May 2012.
 While Sean Tillmann and Josh Tillman are not related, the tour was informally called the "Two Tillman(n)s Tour".
 Har Mar performed material from his upcoming soul album Bye Bye 17, and his band consisted of Macey Taylor on bass, Quinn on guitar, and J. Tillman on drums.

 Bye Bye 17 was released on April 23, 2013, on Julian Casablancas's Cult Records.
 Tillmann toured the new material throughout the U.S. in March, April and May 2013 with Dalley on bass, Quinn on guitar, and Ryan McMahon on drums.
 In August and September 2013, Har Mar Superstar supported the Yeah Yeah Yeahs on various tour dates.
 Har Mar and Lizzo toured the U.S. in September and October.
 A 14-date tour of the U.K. followed in November.
 At the end of 2014, Har Mar started writing songs for a new album and toured the U.S. with The Pizza Underground.

-Collaborating once again with Julian Casablancas, Tillmann released his sixth Har Mar album, Best Summer Ever, on April 15, 2016.
-Since its inception, Best Summer Ever was imagined as a "Greatest Hits of Har Mar Superstar from 1950–1985," even though Tillmann was born in 1978.
+Collaborating once again with Casablancas, Tillmann released his sixth Har Mar album, Best Summer Ever, on April 15, 2016.
+Since its inception, Best Summer Ever was imagined as a "Greatest Hits of Har Mar Superstar from 1950–1985", even though Tillmann was born in 1978.
 Touring the U.S. and Europe in support of the album, Har Mar enlisted six other musicians.
 Har Mar Superstar's seventh album, Roseville, came together in late 2020 and is the first true collaborative effort of the whole touring band.
 It was distance recorded by all the members in their home studios and the band's home base, Mid City Studio, in Minneapolis.
 The band is Nelson Devereaux, Jake Baldwin, Adam Hurlburt, Ethan Elseth, Aaron Baum, and Ryan Mach, and everyone had a hand in co-writing.
 It has been described as an "existential homecoming" that chronicles Tillmann's return to life as a Minnesotan.